silentchallenger/cpnt262-group-project/README.md

 ## Roles and Responsibilities

-- Darryl Becker: I made and styled the gallery/shop page along with the team page.
+- Darryl Becker: I made and styled the keyboard page along with the individual pages for the keyboard.
+Helped with some of the styling across the website.

 - Rustu Mesut Eser: I did the footer/header and their styling.
 Also did the about page and its components.
 Lastly fixed general errors on website.